dougeby/IntuneDocs/intune/store-apps-android.md

 	- **Developer** (optional) - Enter the name of the app developer.
 	- **Owner** (optional) - Enter a name for the owner of this app, for example, **HR department**.
 	- **Notes** (optional) - Enter any notes you would like to associate with this app.
 	- **Logo** (optional) - Upload an icon that will be associated with the app.
-This is the icon that will be displayed with the app when users browse the company portal.
+This icon is displayed with the app when users browse the company portal.
 8. Click **OK** when you have completed setting the app information.
 9. Click **Add** to add the app.

-The app you have created will be displayed in the apps list where you can assign it to the groups you choose.
+The app you've created is displayed in the apps list where you can assign it to the groups you choose.

 ##Next steps